-- between Universal Credit and the Council Tax Reduction Scheme in deciding what a person needs to live on. - 63.
+- 62. The calculation of council tax reduction for those households receiving Universal Credit is slightly different.14 Income is compared to an amount for living expenses in broadly the same way as for other applicants, but the definitions are different. - 63.
+For the amount for living expenses, the scheme uses the Universal Credit maximum award, including all elements such as housing.
+This ensures consistency of treatment between Universal Credit and the Council Tax Reduction Scheme in deciding what a person needs to live on. - 64.
 For income, the scheme uses the assessment of income in Universal Credit which is provided by the Department for Work and Pensions, to which is added the actual award of Universal Credit.
 The way that Universal Credit works means that housing and childcare costs are taken into account under both 'income' and 'living expenses', in effect cancelling each other out.
 The figure for capital used in the assessment of Universal Credit is used for the calculation of council tax reduction.
-In addition: - Where an award of Universal Credit has yet to be made, a notional amount calculated by the Council can be used. - Where an applicant's award of Universal Credit is subject to a financial sanction, the amount of Universal Credit taken into account is the net amount, i.e. after the amount of the financial sanction has been deducted. - The amount of earnings ignored, listed in Appendix 3, applies to all applicants including those receiving Universal Credit. - 64.
-It is also possible to treat the income as belonging to a non-dependant (and the non-dependant's income as the applicant's) if the Council decides that an arrangement has been made to take advantage of the scheme. - 65.
+In addition: - Where an award of Universal Credit has yet to be made, a notional amount calculated by the Council can be used. - Where an applicant's award of Universal Credit is subject to a financial sanction, the amount of Universal Credit taken into account is the net amount, i.e. after the amount of the financial sanction has been deducted. - The amount of earnings ignored, listed in Appendix 3, applies to all applicants including those receiving Universal Credit. - 65.
+It is also possible to treat the income as belonging to a non-dependant (and the non-dependant's income as the applicant's) if the Council decides that an arrangement has been made to take advantage of the scheme. - 66.
 Monthly figures are converted to weekly figures by multiplying by 12 and dividing by 52.